Faculty & Staff

 - All key requests for campus master keys require final review and approval from the Associate Vice President for Facilities and Administrative Services and will be handled through Access Control.

-- Master keys of any level will only be issued when the President’s Advisory Council Member has furnished a thorough justification of need and it has been determined that the request does not compromise the safety, security or the integrity of the keying system.
+- Master keys of any level will only be issued when the President’s Advisory Council Member has furnished a thorough justification of need and it has been determined that the request does not compromise the safety, security, or integrity of the keying system.

 - All key requests are processed within two business once received by Access Control.